grendel-consulting/dotfiles/README.md

 - Adopt sensible macOS privacy, productivity and security defaults
 - Adopt secret versioning and hashes, coupled with tagging to telegraph
-- Extract other configuration
-    - Flux, Ice, Rectangle, iTerm2, VS Code, Chrome, Sublime
+- Extract other configuration, i.e. for Flux, Ice, Rectangle, iTerm2, VS Code, Chrome, Sublime
 - Adopt and configure atuin and direnv

 You will need to sign in to various tools for their own inbuilt syncing to happen: 1Password, vscode